grldchz/grldservice/README.md

-This is a part of the GRLDCHZ Social network

-Copyright (C) 2008 grilledcheeseoftheday.com

 # GRLDSERVICE

-PHP REST-like service for backing [grldchz](https://github.com/grldchz/grldchz-ts)  social network.  grldchz is a social networking platform where you can post text, photos, and videos.
+PHP REST-like backend for [grldchz](https://github.com/grldchz/grldchz-ts)  social network.  grldchz is a social networking platform where you can post text, photos, and videos.

 REST-like in that all calls to it respond with JSON.

-Photos are processed into lower resolution, space saving web format, that allows for faster load times over the internet.
+Not REST-like because it uses query parameters instead of path parameters.

+Media files are uploaded and stored on the file system (as opposed to the database).

+Image files are processed into lower resolution using imagemagick.

 ## Run-time Dependencies